bioboot/bggn213_f17/lectures.md

 <a name="9"></a>
 <br>

-## 9: Working with R packages for bioinformatics
+## 9: Working with R functions and packages for bioinformatics
 **Topics**: Import data in various formats both local and from online sources, Extending functionality and utility with R packages, Obtaining R packages from CRAN and bioconductor, Working with Bio3D for molecular data, Managing genome-scale data with bioconductor.

 **Goals**: